Musings of a Sommelier: Is There Any Shame in Mixing Wine and Water?

 Centuries prior, the Greeks—who cultivated vitis vinifera and spread viticulture throughout much of Western Europe—famously served water and wine in a three-to-one ratio.
 Interestingly, the modern Greek word for wine, krasi (κρασί), derives from the ancient Greek word for blending, krásis (κρᾶσις).
 This practice may have originated as a way to flavor or even detoxify dirty water as it did in Rome.
 Adding cool water or melted snow also served to keep wines fresh in the heat.
 The Greeks also instilled the concept of diluting wine with water as a sign of status.
 Drinking full-strength wine and overt drunkenness were regarded as unsophisticated and barbaric practices to be avoided at all costs.

 Much has been written on the order and decorum of the symposia, Greece’s aristocratic banquets, detailed most memorably by Plato.
-The symposia referred specifically to the portion of the evening following the main meal during which wine was rarely or moderately served, in order to keep the guests’ heads clear so they could more fully enjoy the music, dance and games, over cups of wine and conversation.
+The symposia referred specifically to the portion of the evening following the main meal.
+During this time, wine was rarely or moderately served for it was important to keep the guests’ heads clear.
+This way they could more fully enjoy the music, dance and games over cups of wine and conversation.
 At the appointed time, young slave boys would attend to the guests, filling their cups of wine and water as directed by an elected, symposiarch, a figure akin to Rome’s magister bibendi.
-We tend to picture the late stages of drunken orgiastic late-stage symposium playtime, but to delay inebriation was, in essence, to prolong the pleasures of the evening, whatever they may be.
+Nowadays we tend to focus on the late stages of drunken orgiastic symposium playtime.
+But to delay inebriation was, in essence, to prolong the pleasures of the evening, whatever they may be.

 As a sommelier and wine professional, I count many winemakers among my friends.
 I’m familiar with the arduous process of winemaking that begins in the vineyard and requires a daily battle to farm in harmony with nature while preserving the integrity and aromas of the grapes.
-A carefully timed harvest, artful blending, and aging all contribute to the final product, an embodiment of place and time, a poetic encounter between man and nature, a liquid portrait of a winemaker’s vision.
+A carefully timed harvest, artful blending, and aging all contribute to the final product.
+It is an embodiment of place and time, a poetic encounter between man and nature.
+Consider it a liquid portrait of a winemaker’s vision.
 I would never dream of watering down wines like these.

-But when it comes to carafe wines, vino della casa where the only options are white or red, the wines produced in mass quantities and sold in bulk as a requisite accompaniment to casual dining, I feel no shame whatsoever in filling my cup halfway with water.
+But then there are carafe wines, vino della casa , where the only options are white or red.
+These wines are produced in mass quantities and sold in bulk as a requisite accompaniment to casual dining.
+I feel no shame whatsoever in filling my cup halfway with water.
 If anything, I’m channeling the ancients and drinking wine the way it used to be.

 There’s a lot of talk lately about getting back to the origins of winemaking.
 Among curious wine drinkers, especially those who proclaim “natural wine” to be the only real wine around.
 Amphorae aging and skin contact whites with their distinctive acrid and almost cidre quality are having a moment.
-My answer to them is that you want to know what wine tasted like thousands of years ago, water it down.
+My answer to them is this.
+Do you want to know what wine tasted like thousands of years ago?
+Water it down.

 In a far cry from the extreme recreational drinking of my youth, a day of wine and water means hours well spent in good company, rich and layered conversation.
-In the twenty-some years I’ve been enjoying wine, I’ve come to realize that many of life’s pleasures, including wine itself, warrant some degree of moderation.
-This could be slowly and meditatively swirling a single glass of Amarone, a rare and precious red wine made from dried grapes that smells of tobacco, smoke, dried fruit, and saddle leather.
-It also means liter upon liter of watered-down local wine, sipped over the course of hours by a seaside or a fireside.
-Slowly our limbs loosen, but our minds remain nimble enough to profoundly appreciate every kind of pleasure: the flavors on the table, an impassioned intellectual exchange, and even a passionate physical one.
+I’ve been enjoying wine for twenty-some years now.
+I’ve come to realize that many of life’s pleasures, including wine itself, warrant some degree of moderation.
+This could be slowly and meditatively swirling a single glass of a rare and precious Amarone.
+This is a red wine made from dried grapes that smells of tobacco, smoke, dried fruit, and saddle leather.
+It also means liter upon liter of watered-down local wine.
+This is sipped over the course of hours by a seaside or a fireside.
+Slowly our limbs loosen.
+But, our minds remain nimble enough to profoundly appreciate every kind of pleasure.
+The flavors on the table, an impassioned intellectual exchange, and even a passionate physical one.
 All three, if you’re lucky.

 Featured image by Pierre-Auguste Renoir, Luncheon of the Boating Party (1880-1881).